Financial-Times/ui-style-guide/docs/contact.md

 # FT Design & UX team

-If you would like to contact anyone to get more details on this style guide please contact on of the Design and UX team.
+If you would like to contact anyone to get more details on this style guide please contact one of the FT Design and UX team.

 **Dan Skinner** - Head of Design and UX